enonic/starter-babel/README.md

 ## Use ES2015 (ES6) as well as React with JSX

 Some web browsers, and the Java 8 Nashorn JavaScript engine, do not support ES6 without a transpiler like [Babel](https://babeljs.io/).
-The purpose of this starter kit is to enable the use of ES6 and JSX in XP applications.
-This starter kit contains a webjar dependency that will download the React files when the app is built.
+The purpose of this starter kit is to enable the use of ES6 and/or JSX in XP applications.
+This starter kit contains a webjar dependency that will download the [React](https://facebook.github.io/react/) files when the app is built.
 It also contains the required folder structure for creating an app to run on Enonic XP.

 ## How it works